b7w/isudo.ru/readme.md

 # About

 It is static blog generator.
-It is like [pelican](https://github.com/getpelican/pelican) or [liquidluck](https://github.com/lepture/liquidluck).
-But I moved from my wp blog and need more back compatibility, so i wrote this.
+Like [pelican](https://github.com/getpelican/pelican) or [liquidluck](https://github.com/lepture/liquidluck).
+But I moved from my WP blog and need more back compatibility, so i wrote this.
 Very simple and minimalist.
 With tune [inove](http://wordpress.org/extend/themes/inove) template, thanks [mg12](http://www.neoease.com/).

+# Why

+    WP blog is so slow, so complex and need too much attention.
+I thing a lot what to do, where to move.
+And once I decided to write simple static engine for myself.

 # Requirements

-	* python 3
+    * python3
     * jinja2
     * markdown
     * pygments
     * pyyaml
     * baker
+    * pytz

 # Features

-	* Posts
+	* Posts in markdown
 	* Categories
-	* Tags
+	* Tags cloud
+	* Url from post meta data
-	* Usage relative resource from post dir
+	* Copy relative resources mentioned in post
+	* Feed for post
+	* No comments
+	* Nice js snow :-)
+	* Code syntax highlighting

+# License

+    Open source, BSD license.